• Skip to primary navigation

 • Parmesan Cheese

 • Vegetable oil for frying.
-Even thought his is an Italian fried eggplant recipe, you want to use vegetable oil instead of olive oil since vegetable oil can handle high heat when frying.
+Even though this is an Italian fried eggplant recipe, you want to use vegetable oil instead of olive oil since vegetable oil can handle high heat when frying.

 How to choose the best eggplant for frying